-Mens hats during the 1920′s ranged from season to season.
-Warm summers such as in the time of the Great Gatsby brought out straw Boaters and Panamas as well as linen flat caps.
-The cooler seasons kept men in conservative suits with Bowlers, Derbies and Fedoras being the best hat choices.
+Men’s hats during the 1920s ranged from season to season.
+Warm summers, such when The Great Gatsby took place, brought out straw Boaters, Panamas and Longhorns as well as linen flat caps.
+The cooler seasons kept men in conservative suits with Bowlers, Derbies, and Fedoras being the best hat choices.

-Unlike today men and women always wore hats.
-Every day, every occasion, called for a hat to match your outfit.
-Light colors in summer.
-Dark colors in winter.
+Unlike today, men and women always wore hats.
+Every day and every occasion called for a hat to match your outfit.
+Light colors were worn in the summer, and dark colors appeared for winter.

-Let’s take a look at the different styles of 1920′s summer hats.
+Let’s take a look at the different styles of 1920s summer hats first.

 Barbershop quartets are often associated with these hats.
-Popular in the 1920′s for summer time entertainment they became the staple uniform hat for singing musicians.
+Popular in the 1910s and 1920s for summertime entertainment, they became the staple uniform hat for singing musicians.

 1920s Panama Hat

-Another common straw hat for summer was the Panama, in particular the Optimo Panama hat.
-It was hand-woven and imported (from Ecuador.)
-It could be rolled up and tucked into a lapel pocket which made it very easy to travel with.
-The rolled crease down the center of the hat defines the Optimo style.
-Both men and women enjoyed this style of hat.
-They were, however, quite expensive so only the elite would buy one.
+A common straw hat for summer was the Panama, in particular, the Optimo Panama hat.
+It was hand-woven from very lightweight South American reed straw, then imported from Ecuador.
+It could be rolled up and tucked into a lapel pocket, which made it very easy to travel with.
+The rounded crown and rolled crease down the center of the hat defined the Optimo style.

-TIP: Don’t go budget on this panama hat.
-The non packable varieties need careful care to make sure the straw does not get bent.
-Once damaged it’s not reversible.
+TIP: Don’t go over budget on a Panama hat.
+The non-packable varieties need careful consideration to make sure the straw does not get bent.
+Once damaged, it’s not reversible.
 Trust me, I’ve learned the hard way.

 1920s Bowler or Derby Hat

 A cousin of the bowler is the Homburg.
-Worn in the decade preceding the 20′s the Homburg looked like a bowler with a crease down the middle.
-These quickly went out of fashion for the smoother rounded bowler or creased Fedora.
+Worn in the decade preceding the ’20s, the Homburg looked like a bowler with a long crease down the middle.
+They were also considered somewhat of a formal gentleman’s hat.

 1920s Fedora Hat